satoshilira/whitepaper-site/content/003-minted-lira-distribution/_index.md

 community to participate actively in shaping the future direction of the project.

-Finally, *4%* of the remaining LIRA tokens are left unallocated.
-These tokens can be used for future initiatives, partnerships, or additional development, providing flexibility to adapt to evolving market needs.
+A portion of *2%* of the remaining LIRA tokens is allocated for covering operational costs.
+These resources ensure the smooth functioning and sustainability of the Satoshi LIRA project.

+To ensure the growth and awareness of the Satoshi
+LIRA project, *1%* of the remaining LIRA tokens are allocated for marketing activities.
+These resources facilitate strategic marketing campaigns, fostering adoption and attracting new participants to the ecosystem.